Asus ZenFone 4 Max offers dual-cameras for less

 Instead, the Max and the Max Pro are lower-end phones compared to the Selfie and the basic ZenFone 4.
 They're powered by Qualcomm's lower end Snapdragon 425 or 430 processors (depending on your configuration) as opposed to the Snapdragon 625, 660 and 835 CPUs found in other ZenFone 4 models.

 Apart from those dual cameras and their metal unibody construction, the Max and Max Pro don't really stand out.
 Unless you're desperate for a cheap dual-camera phone, your best bet is still to skip this and get the normal ZenFone 4 instead.
-Don't be fooled by the misleading Max moniker.
+Don't be fooled by the misleading Max moniker, you're just getting a bigger battery at most.

 Quick specs